-Despite being the only Bai Yue under 3,000m, Lushan (鹿山), or “Deer Mountain” is often lamented by hikers as a peak that needs to only be done once.
+Despite being the only Bai Yue under 3,000m, hiking Lushan (鹿山), or “Deer Mountain” is often lamented by hikers something that only needs to be done once.

 For this reason, it means hikers need to descend almost 1000m to “summit” this forested peak, then re-ascent the same ridge just to get back to their cabin on the same day.